-Veterans United’s military advisors are all distinguished, senior enlisted leaders hailing from every branch of the armed forces.
+Veterans United’s military advisors are all distinguished, retired senior enlisted leaders hailing from every branch of the armed forces.
 The six advisors have over 180 years of combined military service.
 They and Veterans United’s loan officers are all equipped to understand the ins and outs of VA loans and better serve the unique needs of the service members they work with.

 Veterans United also offers an array of educational resources to help borrowers prepare for the process of applying for a loan and purchasing their home.
 Foremost among these resources is a detailed, multipart overview of the entire borrowing and homebuying process.
 This comprehensive guide helps prospective buyers know what to expect and how to prepare.

 The website also features a set of financial calculators, including mortgage, affordability, and loan limit.
 Together, these help borrowers evaluate the cost of buying a home and determine what they can afford.